chetan6780/Complete-Preparation/cses-problemset/1_cses_problems.md

 -   For 1 ans is 1, for 2 to 4 there is no solution possible.
 -   For rest print all even numbers first and then all odd numbers.

+# 9. bit strings

+-  There are 2^n bit strings of length n.